 Changes to gamebird licensing conditions

-As a condition of their licence, all new gamebird hunters must complete online education modules and knowledge tests, before being permitted to hunt gamebirds in Victoria.
+As a condition of their licence, all new gamebird hunters and hunters renewing their gamebird licence must complete online education modules and knowledge tests, before being issued with a Game Licence to hunt gamebirds in Victoria.

 • The Hunting essentials online education module